solkimicreb/react-stax/examples/docs/src/pages/routing/async/content.md

 <div id="params-demo"></div>

-You can learn more about the params object in the <span id="integrations-link"></span>.
+> All `Router` children must have a `page` props, including the ones returned from `onRoute`.

+## Virtual routing

+You can completely replace the component based declarative routing with the `onRoute` function for complex use cases.